WeberSynBioLab/optoConfig-96/README.md

      `git clone https://github.com/WeberSynBioLab/optoConfig-96.git`

      in a terminal.
 Alternatively, download the package from the [GitHub _Releases_ page](https://github.com/WeberSynBioLab/optoConfig-96/releases).
-The package is not yet on [PyPI](https://www.pypi.org).
     1. If you cloned the repository, you will first have to prepare the package by running `python setup.py build sdist` in a terminal, in the directory in which the optoConfig-96 `setup.py` is located.
     1. The package will be created at `dist/optoConfig96-x.x.x.tar.gz`, where `x.x.x` denotes the current version.
 1. Make sure you have Python 3.7 or later installed by running `python --version` in a terminal.